 17. MÝVATN

-Mývatn is an active volcanic area in central north Iceland with a large array of geological features that make it an interesting pitstop to get a taste of the diverse things to do in Iceland.
+Mývatn is an active volcanic area in central north Iceland with a wide array of geological features.
+It’s an interesting pit stop on the Ring Road itinerary.

-With steaming lava fields, bubbling mud pots, a huge fissure in the earth’s crust, and excellent geothermal hot springs, Mývatn is an interesting Iceland destination.
+You’ll find steaming lava fields, bubbling mud pots, a huge fissure in the earth’s crust, and excellent geothermal hot springs.

-With no specific town, just a collection of outdoor experiences, the highlights of Mývatn are spread over a wide area, but it’s one of our favorite locations in the country.
+There’s no specific town, just a collection of outdoor experiences, spread over a wide area.

 18. HÚSAVÍK